paranext/paranext-core/README.md

 macOS doesn't come preinstalled with all the [icu4c](https://unicode-org.github.io/icu/userguide/icu4c/) libraries.
 They must be installed separately to provide Unicode support to our .NET code.
-Platform.Bible is configured to expect those libraries to be installed using [MacPorts](https://www.macports.org/).
+Platform is configured to expect those libraries to be installed using [MacPorts](https://www.macports.org/).
 The
 [icu package on MacPorts](https://ports.macports.org/port/icu/) has the icu4c